Achievable logoAchievable logo

 Interval funds

-Interval funds are an interesting and unique type of closed-end fund* that share some characteristics of open-end funds.
-Unlike a typical closed-end fund, these funds are not traded on the secondary market.
-In many ways, interval funds operate like redeemable mutual funds.
-Investors purchase shares directly from the issuer at NAV.
-Oftentimes, a sales charge is assessed on top of the NAV.
+Interval funds are a unique type of closed-end fund* that share some characteristics of open-end funds.
+Unlike typical closed-end funds, interval funds do not trade in the secondary market.
+In many ways, they operate like redeemable mutual funds: investors buy shares directly from the issuer at NAV.
+Often, a sales charge is added on top of NAV.

-*Although many aspects of interval funds line up with open-end funds, they are legally structured as closed-end management companies.
-Don’t worry about the specifics, just know what category of investment company they fall into!
+*Although interval funds function in several ways like open-end funds, they are legally structured as closed-end management companies.
+Don’t get stuck on the mechanics here - focus on the category they fall into.

-Investors can redeem shares at a later date, but only at “specific intervals.”
-Known as a repurchase offer, most interval funds only allow redemptions to occur monthly, quarterly, semi-annually, or annually.
-For example, an interval fund with quarterly redemptions would only allow its investors to redeem their shares four times during the year.
-At any other time, investors are unable to liquidate their shares.
+Investors can redeem shares later, but only at specific times.
+These scheduled redemption windows are called a repurchase offer.
+Most interval funds allow repurchases monthly, quarterly, semi-annually, or annually.
+For example, an interval fund with quarterly repurchase offers would allow redemptions only four times per year.
+Outside those windows, investors generally can’t liquidate their shares.

 Definitions